 The installation options for shower doors will be determined by the desired shower space, the shape of the shower enclosure, the desired measurements, and the side you want your door to open to.
 Below are some of the questions you need to answer when deciding on how to install your door;

 Most commonly, shower doors are fitted into a recess or can be partnered with a side panel to enable fitting into a corner.
 Such a setup is used when the showering space is either rectangular or square.

-Although not as common, shower doors can also be fitted as a single wall setup; achieved by the used of two side panels.
-This is especially handy when there is not alcove or free corner to fit the door on.
+Although not as common, shower doors can also be fitted as a single wall setup; achieved by the use of two side panels.
+This is especially handy when there is no alcove or free corner to fit the door on.
 It is important to check with your manufacturer before opting for this style as not all doors are built with the right profile.